zkkython/Awesome-ML-SYS-Tutorial/sglang/kvcache-code-walk-through/readme.md

 ## Workflows
 ![alt text](kvcache-code-walkthrough.png)
-We will go through the important functions that are interacting with the two resources by sequence.
-Some assumptions for the example are:
+This section will guide you through the key functions that interact with the two resources in a sequential manner.
+For simplicity, we make few assumptions:
-- For ([attention backend](https://github.com/sgl-project/sglang/blob/main/python/sglang/srt/layers/attention/)), we will use Flash Infer as example
+- we will assume the use of Flash Infer as the attention backend.

 ### Scheduler ([scheduler.py](https://github.com/sgl-project/sglang/blob/main/python/sglang/srt/managers/scheduler.py)) ([schedule_batch.py](https://github.com/sgl-project/sglang/blob/main/python/sglang/srt/managers/schedule_batch.py))
 <!--